-- The Retail Marijuana Establishment will require: - Special Permit granted by the City Council and - Site Plan Approval granted by the Planning Board - Marijuana Operating Permit from the Board of Health - The Establishment complies with the 500 foot buffer zone and is not within 500 feet of an existing public or private school
+The retail marijuana establishment will require:

+- Special permit granted by the Zoning Board of Appeals. - Site Plan review by the Planning Board. - Location complies with the 500-foot buffer zone and is not within 500 feet of a pre-existing public or private school, childcare facility, or Beverly library or park.